 Who We Are

-The Michigan Psychodrama Center was co-founded by Elizabeth Corby, Ph.D., TEP and Patrick Barone, JD, CP, PAT.
+The Michigan Psychodrama Center was co-founded by Elizabeth Corby, Ph.D., TEP and Patrick Barone, JD, TEP.

 Dr. Elizabeth Corby is a clinical psychologist and certified Cognitive Behavioral Therapist (CBT) who is also both a Board-Certified Practitioner (CP) of Psychodrama, Sociometry and Group Psychotherapy and Trainer (TEP) by the American Board of Psychodrama Examiners.
-Along with the Michigan Psychodrama Center, Dr. Corby also maintains a private practice in Birmingham and Royal Oak Michigan where she helps her clients through the transformative processes of psychotherapy, CBT, and psychodrama.
+Along with the Michigan Psychodrama Center, Dr. Corby also maintains a private practice in Birmingham Michigan where she helps her clients through the transformative processes of psychotherapy, CBT, and psychodrama.
 She works holistically with her clients; utilizing a variety of scientifically supportive neurobehavioral, relational and action methods.
 In both the individual and group settings, Dr. Corby helps her clients integrate mind, body, and spirit thereby providing healing from a variety of challenges including anxiety, depressive disorders, and alcohol and substance use and dependence disorders.

 What We Do